hwstar/ESP8266-MQTT-io-node/README.md

 connstate:online;device:/home/lab/relay;ip4:127.0.0.1;schema:hwstar.relaynode;ssid:yourssid

-The device path encompasses subtopics command and status.
-Commands are sent to $device/command (which the nodes subscribes to.)
-Status messages are published by the node on $device/status.
-The device path is set using the Configuration procedure described below.

 **Last Will and Testament**

 The following will be published to /node/info if the node is not heard from by the MQTT broker: